Are You Smarter than a 5th Grader? (American game show): Gameplay

-Once all three forms of assistance are used or once the tenth question is answered correctly, whichever comes first, the classmates must return to the tables and take no further active role in the game.
+Once all three forms of assistance are used or once the tenth question is answered correctly, the classmates take no further active role in the game.

+If the contestant gets an answer wrong, they "flunk out", and the game ends.
+The contestant leaves with nothing unless they have already answered five questions correctly and reached or passed the $25,000 level, in which case they take home that amount.

+After a subject is chosen and the question is revealed, the contestant can choose to "drop out" and leave with their winnings earned to that point instead of answering the question (unless they have used their "Peek" on that question in which case they must answer).

+If the player correctly answers all ten standard questions from the board, they are given the opportunity to answer a final fifth-grade bonus question (sixth-grade in the 2015 revival) to double their winnings from $500,000 to $1 million (see "Million Dollar Question" below).
+Unlike the regular questions, the contestant must decide whether to play or "drop out" upon seeing only the subject, and before the actual question is revealed.
+If they choose to play, they must answer the question.
+The contestant can not use any cheats on the Million Dollar Question.

 Classroom Club

 "Classroom Club" questions were introduced into the game at the beginning of the second season.
 These questions are written by elementary school students, who submit them via the show's Web site.
 When one is used, the school of the student who wrote it receives a computer lab, courtesy of the show.

 Field Trip

 "Field Trip" questions, introduced in the third season, feature a video clip of a National Geographic Channel correspondent asking the question from an appropriate location somewhere in the world.

 Grade School Giveaway

 In the 2015 revival, the $10,000 question also rewarded $10,000 to a grade school (connected to the studio via Skype) towards refurbishments and improvements if the contestant answered correctly.